Doctoral Training Programme in Clinical Psychology

 Only one application per applicant will be considered.

 Current NHS-funded trainees are full-time employees of the health service and have annual leave and other benefits in line with usual NHS entitlements.
 They are employed as Trainee Clinical Psychologists by the Surrey and Borders Partnership NHS Foundation Trust who formally manage all aspects of their contract of employment.
-Details of our trainee job description and person specification are available on our website.
-Current trainees are paid on Band 6 of the Agenda for Change pay scales.
+On entry to the programme trainees are paid on Band 6 of the Agenda for Change pay scales.
+Details of the current trainee job description and person specification are available on our website.

 Applicants seeking an NHS-funded place should apply through the Clearing House.

-A limited number of additional fee-paying places will be available on the Salomons programme in 2018.
-These are open to International, European and British applicants.
+A limited number of additional fee-paying places may be available on the Salomons programme in 2021.
+Updates on the availability of fee-paying places will be posted on our website and interested applicants are advised to check these pages regularly.
+Fee-paying places are open to International, European and British applicants.
 Fee-paying students will follow the same programme of study as trainees with NHS-funded places.

 Applications for our fee-paying places need to be made directly to the Programme, using the CCCU/Salomons application form available on our website.
-Please follow the link for further details on our fee-paying places and scholarships.
+Please follow the link to our website for further information about fee-paying places.

-A limited amount of postgraduate University accommodation is available largely at the main campus of the University at Canterbury.
+A limited amount of postgraduate University accommodation is available largely at the main campus of the University in Canterbury.
 Additional accommodation is also possible with local host families in Canterbury and the surrounding areas.
-Enquiries about accommodation of either form can be made by visiting the University's website.
+Enquiries about either form of accommodation can be made by visiting the University's website.

 The Programme is full-time for three years and attendance at all components of the Programme is mandatory for its entire duration, including all induction periods.
 The length of the Programme cannot be reduced through the accreditation of prior learning or experience.
 All trainees are required to complete the full programme of training in order to qualify as a clinical psychologist.